The Project Competition 2022

 - The projects are first assessed by the FAMU Grant Committee; the final decision is made by the AMU Grant Committee, for which the assessment issued by the FAMU Grant Committee is not binding.

 We recommend consulting Vice-Dean Helena Bendová (email@example.com) regarding your project plans in terms of content and methodology in a sufficient advance before submitting your applications.
 For preparing the project budget and/or for any other questions regarding the completion of the form, contact the Faculty grant official Petra Horká (firstname.lastname@example.org) or visit her during her consulting hours (every day 9-11 am).
 Applications showing formal or concept shortcomings will not be recommended by the Faculty GC for acceptance.

 Information and rules for approved projects:

 - If the project outcome is a scientific book, the final report shall be accompanied by a copy of the book or its manuscript along with a confirmation issued by a scientific publisher to the effect that the publisher has received the manuscript, plans on releasing it within two years from the issue of the confirmation, and the manuscript is at least at the stage of being processed by an editor or reviewed.
-The resulting book should be released within two years from project completion.
+The resultant book should be released within two years from project completion.
 In the event of a scientific article that has not been published yet, the final report must be accompanied by the manuscript and information on the ongoing stage of the review procedure.
 The article should be published within one year from project completion.

 FOR MORE INFORMATION AND FORMS PLEASE SEE THE WEBPAGE OF AMU HERE.